AlwinGC/file-share/README.md

     # Start the docker container with builded image
     docker-compose up

+## Services Running

+- Frontend - Running on port 3000.
+Makes request to APIs avaialble from backend service

+- Backend - Running on port 8080.
+Provides all API services to React.

+- DB - Runs the monog DB server, which is used to store data and files

 The File share app can then be accessed on http://localhost:3000/